AndypSheridan/sta-final/README.md

 There are a number of improvements which the business would like implemented:
 ​
 * A clickable link allowing the user to call the academy from mobile devices
-* Access to a user account in order to make court bookings or book sessions with a coach
+* Access to a user account in order to make court bookings or book and pay for sessions with a coach
-* The ability to view the coaching programme and book on to courses online
+* The ability to view the coaching programme and book on to and pay for courses online
 * A further page with details of team fixtures and how the user can contact the various captains
 * A gallery page showing members and other staff at the facility ​